 Senator Iovino attained the rank of Captain and retired from the Navy in 2003 upon nomination by President George W. Bush to serve as Assistant Secretary for Congressional Affairs at the U.S. Department of Veterans Affairs (VA).
 She was unanimously confirmed by the U.S. Senate to serve at the VA, where she was the chief advocate for all legislative matters on Capitol Hill for our Nation’s 25 million veterans.

 Senator Iovino returned to Western Pennsylvania in 2009 as an Adjunct Professor at Robert Morris University.
 In 2017, she became Director of Veterans’ Services for Allegheny County.

 Senator Iovino has served as a Board Member of the Veterans Leadership Program of Western Pennsylvania and a member of the Governor’s Women Veterans Committee.
-She is a graduate of Leadership Pittsburgh.
+She currently serves as a member of the Pennsylvania Commission for Women and is a graduate of Leadership Pittsburgh.

 Senator Iovino has a bachelor’s degree in political science from Gettysburg College (1978) and a master’s degree in National Security & Strategic Studies from the U.S. Naval War College (1992).
 She serves as the Democratic Chair of the Senate Veterans Affairs & Emergency Preparedness Committee and sits on the Committees on Appropriations; Communications & Technology; Community, Economic & Recreational Development; and Labor & Industry.
 She was born and raised in the Borough of Whitehall, PA in the 37th District, and currently resides in Mt.
 Lebanon, PA.